What are web designers doing in 2018, and how can I leverage these trends to grow my business?

 Brands like Dropbox have recently embraced several new design trends, focusing heavily on bold graphics.
 These changes come amid a new branding for the file hosting service, and their newly redesigned landing page is much more engaging and interesting than their previous site.

 Custom graphics gives your site a unique look, meaning visitors are more likely to remember your brand.
-You can also explain what your business specializes in with creative graphics, like Stride.
+You can also explain what your business specializes in with creative graphics, like Stride Creative.
 Their fun, colorful custom graphics immediately tell the visitor that this company is involved in teamwork and organization, which perfectly introduces a team communications service.
 The graphics also work to divide categories and fill white space while emphasizing the visual brand.

 Graphics can also make your business feel more human; instead of stock images and a website similar to your competition’s, your website will have a personal, carefully-considered look that connects with your target audience.